-t-axis Suppose Cosmo begins at location R and walks in a counterclockwise direction, always maintaining a tight 20 ft long tether.
+Suppose Cosmo begins at location R and walks in a counterclockwise direction, always maintaining a tight 20 ft long tether.
 As Cosmo moves around the circle, how can we describe his location at any given instant?

 In one sense, we have already answered this question: The measure of $\angle RPS_1$ exactly pins down a location on the circle of radius 20 feet.
-But, we really might prefer a description of the horizontal and vertical straggentinates of Cosmo; this would tie in better with the coordinate system x-axis we typically use.
-Solving this problem will require NEWy-axisFigure 15.1: Cosmo moves functions. called the circular functions. t-axiscounterclockwise maintain-
+But, we really might prefer a description of the horizontal and vertical coordinates of Cosmo; this would tie in better with the coordinate system we typically use.
+Solving this problem will require NEW functions, called the circular functions.